Mulberry River, Arkansas

 |Reach: will depend on flow||Phone: 972-979-2519|

 |Difficulty: Whitewater Class I to III depending on flow * (See scale below)||E-mail: email@example.com|

 |Rendezvous: Redding Public Access||Required Skills: Moving water/Whitewater experience, proper protective gear, base camping|

-Bring lunch stuff for both Friday and Saturday's paddles as well s breakfasts for Friday, Saturday and Sunday.
+Bring lunch stuff for Thursday, Friday and Saturday's paddles as well s breakfasts for Thursday, Friday, Saturday and Sunday.